 - 1-2 cups Strawberry tops or other fruit scraps

 - 1/2 cup Cane sugar divided

 - Add the fruit scraps to a 1/2 gallon glass jar.

 - Add 1/4 cup sugar.

-- Stir contents of jar daily.
+- Stir the contents of the jar daily.
 A wooden toothpick can be useful for this purpose.

 - After a few days, add the remaining 1/4 cup of sugar to the jar and stir well to incorporate.

-- Continue to stir contents of jar daily.
+- Continue to stir the contents of the jar daily.

 - Once you are satisfied with the taste of the fruit scrap vinegar, strain out the fruit and decant the vinegar in a clean glass bottle with a top.